gerner/fhat/README.markdown

 now you'll need to look up the class name for the items that ocurr high up on the list (this is faster than joining against classes)

+find the classes of instances that are holding on to the most memory: select classId, count(id), sum(size) from instances group by classId order by sum(size) desc limit 20;

+find the classes holding on to references of a particular type: select refs.classid, count(refs.id), sum(instances.size) from instances join refs on instances.id = refs.refid where instances.classid=46912581001104 group by refs.classid order by sum(instances.size) desc limit 20;